Visas and Work Permits — 6 min

 The minimum wage is regulated by the Minimum Wage Act and is equal to the payment an employee receives for working 40 hours a week over a month.
 The minimum gross monthly wage is currently set at HRK 4,250.

-The Croatian Labor Act is the authority on issues regarding employee protections and workers' rights.
+The Croatian Labor Act is the authority on issues regarding employee protection and workers' rights.
 When you hire a remote employee in Croatia, they are protected against discrimination based on age, religion, sexual orientation, gender expression, and race.
-Also, in response to the pandemic, the Croatian Directory of Civil Defense enacted a rule obligating employers to offer the option of working from home whenever possible.
+Also, in response to the pandemic, remote working legislation was passed obligating employers to offer the option of working from home whenever possible.

 An employment agreement can include non-compete clauses if the employee agrees and is earning above the average wage.
 A non-compete can only last a maximum of two years.
 It is only valid if its goal is to protect legitimate business interests and does not limit the former employee's work opportunities elsewhere.